-When two cable TV hosts are tragically murdered, one body winds up never to be found.
+When two cable TV hosts are tragically murdered, one body is never found.
 Inspired by the gruesome mystery, a documentary filmmaker investigates the murders within his unsolved crimes show.
-His team receives a tip to track down the Jersey Devil, a mythical creature said to fly the Pine Barren region of New Jersey.
+His team receives a tip to track down the Jersey Devil, a mythical creature said to fly the Pine Barrens region of New Jersey.
 With the help of psychics and the court of public opinion, the investigation constantly uncovers new truths and dark secrets.
 Despite being shot on a budget of $900, this film earned $4 million in international box office sales.

 Co-directors Paco Plaza and Jaume Balagueró took an intriguing filmmaking approach to this highly successful Spanish found-footage horror film.
-The storyline follows a reporter and camera crew, as their investigation in a mysterious apartment building turns into a desperate attempt at escape.
-Utilizing a much different approach than typical filmmaking, actors were given their lines the day of shooting and the entire film was shot chronologically, on real locations.
+The storyline follows a reporter and her cameraman as their investigation in a mysterious apartment building turns into a desperate attempt at escape.
+Utilizing a much different approach than typical filmmaking, actors were given their lines the day of shooting and the entire film was shot chronologically on real locations.
 The film’s success led to three sequels following in the years after.

 Originally titled Trolljegeren, this Norwegian fantasy horror follows a student investigation into mysterious bear killings.
-They follow a trail of clues to a strange hunter who reluctantly agrees to let the students follow his hunting adventures.
-Not before long, they discover that the subject of their investigative documentary actually works for a top secret government agency responsible for hunting dangerous trolls.
-Writer-director André Øvredal included several references of Scandinavian folklore throughout the fim.
+They follow a trail of clues to a strange hunter who reluctantly agrees to let the students follow his adventures.
+Before long, they discover that the subject of their investigative documentary actually works for a top-secret government agency responsible for hunting dangerous trolls.
+Writer-director André Øvredal included several references to Scandinavian folklore throughout the film.

-This is an obscure movie and very much under the radar, but a decent and amusing horror flick.
-It’s a conspiracy film in the found footage format.
+This is a relatively obscure movie and very much under the radar, but a decent and amusing horror flick.
 A reviewer on the writing platform Medium describes the appeal of the film: